Citi is an advertising partner

 Norwegian Cruise Line® World MasterCard® Credit Card vs. Capital One Venture Rewards Credit Card

-This card earns miles at a valuable but straightforward rewards rate: Earn unlimited 2 Miles per dollar on every purchase, every day.
+This card earns miles at a valuable but straightforward rewards rate: Earn unlimited 2 Miles per dollar on every purchase, every day; 5 Miles on hotels and rental cars booked through Capital One Travel; 5 Miles per dollar when you book on Turo, the world’s largest car sharing marketplace, through May 16, 2023.
 These miles are incredibly flexible and can be used to reimburse any travel purchases, from flights to hotels — or cruises.
 You can redeem your Capital One miles at a rate of 1 cent each, making the sign-up bonus worth up to $1,000.

 For ongoing savings on all travel purchases — not just on cruises — you’ll want to apply for the Capital One Venture Rewards Credit Card instead.